zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-rest-service-direct-eureka-call.md

 * **apiml.apiInfo.{api-index}.version**

-    Specifies the api `version`.
-This parameter is used to correctly retrieve the API documentation according to requested version of the API.
+    Specifies the API `version`.
+This parameter is used to correctly retrieve the API documentation according to the requested version of the API.

 * **apiml.apiInfo.{api-index}.gatewayUrl**